-- 4.5.2 Except in the case of urgency, or where all interested parties consent to the order sought, every interlocutory application must: - (a) be in writing; - (b) set out the order sought and the grounds for it; - (c) state whether the application is to be served on any person and, if so, upon whom. - 4.5.3 Where an interlocutory application is for an injunction or restraining order, it must be accompanied by an affidavit setting out the facts and circumstances upon which the applicant relies. - 4.5.4 Where the Court is of the opinion that an interlocutory application should be supported by affidavit, it may adjourn such application until such affidavit has been filed.
+- 4.9.3 Where an interlocutory application is for an injunction or restraining order, it must be accompanied by an affidavit setting out the facts and circumstances upon which the applicant relies. - 4.9.4 Where the Court is of the opinion that an interlocutory application should be supported by affidavit, it may adjourn such application until such affidavit has been filed. - 4.9.5 Any interlocutory application may be included in any document instituting proceedings before the Court or may be made by subsequent interlocutory application. - 4.9.6 Where the Court is of the opinion that an interlocutory application should have been served upon a person or party upon whom it has not been served, the Court may: - (a) give such directions as it thinks fit relating to the service of the interlocutory application and adjourn further consideration; or - (b) dismiss the interlocutory application. - 4.9.7 In the case of urgency, or in any other circumstances in which the Court considers it appropriate, the Court may: - (a) hear an oral application; and - (b) hear an application and make an order by telephone, radio telephone, computer, email, video conference or television.

-- 4.5.5 Any interlocutory application may be included in any document instituting proceedings before the Court or may be made by subsequent interlocutory application. - 4.5.6 Where the Court is of the opinion that an interlocutory application should have been served upon a person or party upon whom it has not been served, the Court may: - (a) give such directions as it thinks fit relating to the service of the interlocutory application and adjourn further consideration; or - (b) dismiss the interlocutory application. - 4.5.7 In the case of urgency, or in any other circumstances in which the Court considers it appropriate, the Court may: - (a) hear an oral application; and - (b) hear an application and make an order by telephone, radio telephone, facsimile, computer, email, video conference or television.
+4.10 Powers on Application for Restraining Order

-4.6 Powers on Application for Restraining Order
+- 4.10.1 Where an interlocutory application is for a restraining order pursuant to section 28A of the Act, and the Court considers it appropriate to exercise its powers under subsection 28A(5) of the Act, the Court may: - (a) direct the Registrar to issue and cause to be served, a summons directing the respondent or defendant, as the case may be, to appear before the Court at a specified time and place to be examined concerning the identification of property the subject of the proposed restraining order; or - (b) issue a warrant for the arrest of the respondent or defendant, as the case may be, under the hand of a Judge, directed to the Sheriff, ordering the Sheriff to take the person into custody and to hold him or her in custody until he or she can be brought before the Court to be examined concerning the identification of property the subject of the proposed restraining order.

-- 4.6.1 Where an interlocutory application is for a restraining order pursuant to section 28A of the Act, and the Court considers it appropriate to exercise its powers under subsection 28A (5) of the Act, the Court may: - (a) direct the Registrar to issue and cause to be served, a summons directing the respondent or defendant, as the case may be, to appear before the Court at a specified time and place to be examined concerning the identification of property the subject of the proposed restraining order; or - (b) issue a warrant for the arrest of the respondent or defendant, as the case may be, under the hand of a Judge, directed to the Sheriff, ordering the Sheriff to take the person into custody and to hold him or her in custody until he or she can be brought before the Court to be examined concerning the identification of property the subject of the proposed restraining order.
+4.11 Court May Make Orders Without Application by Party

-4.7 Court May Make Orders Without Application by Party
+4.11.1 Where, for any reason, the Court considers it necessary or desirable that an order be made pursuant to this Part, but no interlocutory application has been made, the Court may require the parties to attend before it and may give orders relating to the conduct of the action.

-4.7.1 Where, for any reason, the Court considers it necessary or desirable that an order be made pursuant to this Part, but no interlocutory application has been made, the Court may require the parties to attend before it and may give orders relating to the conduct of the action.
+4.12 Failure to Comply with Rules/Orders of Court

-4.8 Failure to Comply with Rules/Orders of Court
+4.12.1 Where a party fails to comply with:

-- 4.8.1 Where a party fails to comply with: - (a) these Rules in relation to the production of a statement or other material which the party intends to produce or rely on at the hearing; or - (b) an order pursuant to paragraph 4.4.1 of these Rules, the Court may direct that any statement (including oral testimony of any expert witness whose statement should have been produced) or document shall not be admitted into evidence at the hearing.
+- (a) these Rules in relation to the production of a statement or other material which the party intends to produce or rely on at the hearing; or - (b) an order pursuant to paragraph 4.8.1 of these Rules, the Court may direct that any statement (including oral testimony of any expert witness whose statement should have been produced) or document shall not be admitted into evidence at the hearing.